gianninapachas/academic-kickstart/content/project/internal-project/index.md

 +++
 # Project title.
-title = "Movie Recommender App"
+title = "Movie Recommender Website"

 # Date this page was created.
 date = 2019-01-28T00:00:00

 # Project summary to display on homepage.
-summary = "iOS application that recommends movies to watch"
+summary = "Website that recommends movies to watch based upon the users"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`